 Advising in relation to the investigation of alleged bribery involving an African subsidiary, on behalf of a FTSE 100 client, including communication with the SFO leading to a confirmation that no further action would be taken.

 Advising a major multinational food and ingredients company on its response to allegations of bribery including interviews and information gathering in various jurisdictions.

-- advising a raw materials client in relation to the investigation of alleged corruption and unethical conduct by employees.
+Advising a raw materials company in relation to the investigation of alleged corruption and unethical conduct by employees in the UK.